Trump is helping to undermine US democracy. That's just what Russia wants

 Since an iconic speech at the Munich Security Conference in 2007, in which he previewed a shift in policy toward the United States by complaining it acted as the world's sole "master" and "sovereign," Putin has emerged as a challenger to US global power.

-So it was significant that National Security Adviser H.R.
+So it was significant that national security adviser H.R.
 McMaster chose this year's Munich event to deliver a strong warning to Moscow.

 He said the Mueller indictments on Friday showed that evidence of a Russian election-meddling effort was "really incontrovertible," but he warned that the operation had been counterproductive.